sccrooks/COSC101-Assessment-3-Missile-Command-Build/README.md

 * Processing IDE or related

 **Starting the game**
-1. Navigate to any of the .pde files found within the `main/` directory
+1. Navigate to windows-amd64
-2. Build the project through your preferred processing IDE
-3. Run the project
+2. Run the main.exe executable

 ## Documentation
 This project has been documented into multiple parts that have been listed below for ease of access.